dabit3/aws-amplify-workshop-react-native/README.md

 Next, let's configure the REST API to add another endpoint that will fetch data from an external resource.

-First, we'll need to configure the API to know about the new endpoint:
+First, we'll need to configure the API to know about the new path:

 ```sh
 amplify configure api